Police in California aren’t immune from certain misconduct lawsuits, high court rules

 SACRAMENTO, Calif.
 (AP) — Police in California are not immune from civil lawsuits for misconduct that happens while they investigate crimes, the state Supreme Court ruled this week, overruling a precedent made by lower courts that had helped protect law enforcement from litigation for decades.

-The justices unanimously rejected on Thursday an argument by Riverside County that its sheriff’s deputies couldn’t be sued for leaving a man’s naked body lying in plain sight for eight hours while officers investigated his killing.
+The justices on Thursday unanimously rejected an argument by Riverside County that its sheriff’s deputies couldn’t be sued for leaving a man’s naked body lying in plain sight for eight hours while officers investigated his killing.

 California law protects police from being sued for any harm that happens during a prosecution process — even if the officer acted “maliciously and without probable cause.”
 Now, the Supreme Court says police can be sued for misconduct during investigations.